Jeffiano/ScreenShareRTC/README.md

 An Android client for [ProjectRTC](https://github.com/pchab/ProjectRTC).

-It is designed to demonstrate WebRTC video calls between androids and/or desktop browsers.
+It is designed to demonstrate WebRTC screen share between androids and/or desktop browsers.

 ## How To